 A solid wooden perimeter helps to contain the soil and gravel for your shed foundation, so it won’t be spread around and work its way into the lawn as the years go by.
 It’s especially important if you’re planning to build your shed on a spot that’s off-level.
 In that case, your perimeter can also double as a retaining wall.

 Choose a high-quality, pressure-treated wood for this job.
 Make sure the lumber you select is rated GC (ground-contact) since it will be exposed to soil moisture for years to come.
 In addition to screwing the perimeter together, the corners of the lumber should be drilled through and staked down with rebar to keep it anchored to the ground.
-At Site Preparations LLC, we use 4x6s for most applications (6x6s under some circumstances).
+At Site Prep, we use 4x6s for most applications (6x6s under some circumstances).

 Let’s Do It